bransfieldjack/dp-prod/README.md

  - python -m flask run --host=0.0.0.0 --port=5001

 #### Docker:
 Load any/all your environment variables into the cloned repo location.
+(Dont forget to update .cfg file - app no longer uses .env file for config)
 The simplest way to do this is to use a .env file, but you can run export VAR=VALUE if you like.
 If you are using a .env file, run the load_vars.sh script to automate loading the environment variables.